sagemath/trac_to_gh/Issue 9425.md

 # Issue 9425: bug in kernel_on() in "matrix2.pyx"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9425

 Original creator: GeorgSWeber